ISM6562-Big-Data/TEAM_DATA_MINERS/Final-Project-Implementing-schema-using-HIVE/Final Project-Implementing-schema-using-HIVE.md

 ````
 ![alt text](images/Q5_result.png)

-### HiveQL queries to perform data insertion, updating, deletion, and retrieval

 ## Section: IV Performance Considerations

+### Hive Performance Variables
 In transitioning the RDBMS schema to Apache Hive, evaluating performance considerations is crucial.
 Hive, structured atop Hadoop, offers unique advantages and challenges when it comes to processing and managing big data.
 Here are the key performance factors we examined:

-**Query Execution Time:**
+#### Query Execution Time:

 **Batch Processing vs. Real-Time:** Hive is optimized for batch processing rather than real-time query execution.
-We analyzed the response times of typical queries and observed that while Hive handles complex analytical queries across large datasets efficiently, it is slower compared to traditional RDBMS for quick, transactional queries.
+The response times of typical queries of Hive Queries running on large datasets is observed to be slower when compared to traditional RDBMS transactional queries.
+The likely reason is Hive first converts each query to a Map Reduce job and then aggregates the results.

-**Effect of Partitioning and Bucketing:** Implementing partitioning and bucketing significantly improved query performance by minimizing the amount of data read during query execution.
-This was particularly noticeable in data-heavy operations such as joins and aggregations.
+**Effect of Partitioning and Bucketing:** Implementing partitioning and bucketing significantly improves the query performance by minimizing the data reads during query execution.
+This is particularly noticeable in data-heavy operations such as joins and aggregations.

-**Data Throughput:**
+#### Data Throughput:

 **Handling Large Volumes:** One of Hive's strengths is its ability to process large volumes of data.
-We tested data throughput under various scenarios to determine how well Hive performs under load, especially when compared to RDBMS and Cassandra.
-Hive's performance shines in scenarios involving massive datasets that are well-partitioned.
+Hive's performance shines in scenarios involving massive datasets distributed across multiple nodes which are well-partitioned and adequatly bucketed.

-**Resource Utilization:**

-**MapReduce Efficiency:** Hive queries translate into MapReduce jobs, and thus the efficiency of these jobs heavily influences overall performance.
-We explored optimizations such as tuning the number of mappers and reducers to enhance resource utilization.

-**Comparison with RDBMS and Cassandra:**
+### Comparison with RDBMS and Cassandra:

+#### RDBMS Comparison:
-**Scalability:** Unlike RDBMS systems, which may struggle with horizontal scaling, Hive scales out effectively due to its Hadoop backbone.
+1) Unlike RDBMS systems, which may struggle with horizontal scaling, Hive scales out effectively due to its Hadoop backbone.

-**Write Efficiency:** While Cassandra excels in write-heavy scenarios due to its design, Hive is less efficient in this respect but offers superior capabilities for complex analytical tasks over large datasets.
+2) ACID Properties are supported in RDBMS during query operation while Hive does not support all the ACID properties.
+Therefore, RDBMS systems provide robust transaction support, which Hive lacks.
+This affects the way updates and real-time data manipulations are handled, typically making RDBMS more suitable for transaction-heavy applications.
+3) Traditional RDBMS systems use a normalized data model, which reduces data redundancy but often requires complex joins that can degrade query performance in big data scenarios.
+4) RDBMS systems extensively use indexes to speed up query performance.
+While Hive also supports indexing, its implementation is not as mature or effective as that found in traditional databases.

+#### Cassandra Comparison:
+1) Cassandra provides high availability and fault tolerance through data replication across multiple nodes, which is beneficial for read-heavy applications but introduces latency in writes.
+2) Cassandra excels in write performance due to its log-structured merge-tree storage mechanism, making it more suitable for write-intensive applications than Hive.
+3) Cassandra's column-family data model offers flexibility in handling semi-structured data and it can efficiently perform read/write operations without the overhead of joins.
+However, while Hive is schema-flexible to an extent, it requires careful planning of schema design to optimize performance.

 ## Section: V Challenges and Learnings
-The project of implementing an RDBMS schema in Hive was both challenging and enlightening.
-Here are some of the key challenges we faced and the learnings we derived from them:

-**Schema Translation Complexity:**

-**Challenge:** Adapting relational schemas to fit Hive's model required thoughtful consideration, especially in deciding how to handle data normalization and denormalization.

-**Learning:** We learned the importance of schema design in big data environments and how strategic decisions like partitioning can impact performance.

-**Query Optimization:**
+The transition to Apache HiveQL does not require a steep learning curve as the Hive Query Language is similar to Structure Query Language with few exceptions.
+Here are some of the key challenges faced while working with Hive Query Language:

+### Challenge:
+The following challenges were faced during Hive query and database implementation:

+1) Translating relational database schemas and queries to work in accordance with Hive's requirements is challenging.
-**Challenge:** Optimizing HiveQL queries for performance required a different approach compared to traditional SQL queries.
+2) Optimizing HiveQL queries for performance requires a different approach compared to traditional SQL queries.

-**Learning:** We gained practical experience in writing efficient HiveQL and understanding the underlying mechanics of how Hive processes these queries.

-**Handling Updates and Deletes:**

-**Challenge:** Hive’s traditional limitations on transactional features like updates and deletes posed difficulties.

-**Learning:** We explored Hive’s newer capabilities, such as ACID transactions and Merge statements, to handle data modifications more effectively.
+### Learning:
+The following are the learnings from this exercise:

+1) The specialized functions of SQL are not supported in Hive.
+For instance, SQL statement SELECT TOP 10 From TableName does not have a parallel in Hive.
+2) When it comes to updating the data in HiveQL one essentially replaces entire tables or partitions with updated data, like INSERT OVERWRITE to replace the existing table/partition with data from your staging table.
+3) There is no default autoincrement function of column values is in HiveQL.
+4) In the current version of Hive, constraints of Foreign Key and Primary Key are not supported.
+5) HiveQL uses Map Reduce functionality for all the queries, it distributes the queries to multiple nodes and then combines them using a reduce function to allow for parallel processing.
+6) Only SELECT queries were executed using the Map Reduce functionality.
+Other Hive Statements like SET to HIVEVAR did not go through Map Reduce route.

+### Future Project Implications:
+These learnings can help with improved Hive schema design, enhanced external data validation processes, and scalable data warehouses.
+For future projects, Hive can be used to query on large datasets, and it can be used to run large number of queries in batches on distrbuted data.

 ## Section: VI Conclusion

-The project allowed explores Apache Hive's capabilities and limitations within the context of big data warehousing and big data analysis.
+The current project explores Apache Hive's capabilities and limitations within the context of big data warehousing and big data analysis.

-**Insights Gained:** We have come to appreciate Hive's role in big data analytics, particularly its robust handling of large-scale data analysis and its integration with the Hadoop ecosystem.

-**Real-world Applications:**  The knowledge gained through this project enhances our ability to design and implement data solutions that are scalable, efficient, and suitable for the evolving needs of businesses handling large volumes of data.

-**Comparative Reflection:** Comparing Hive with Cassandra and traditional RDBMS has provided us with a broader perspective on data management technologies, informing our future choices in selecting the right tool for specific data scenarios.

-In conclusion, the project not only reinforced our understanding of data warehousing principles but also prepared us to tackle complex data challenges in our future careers, leveraging Apache Hive and other big data technologies

-## Section: VII Appendix
+**Key Outcomes:** The following are the key outcomes of the current project:
+1) Hive Database is prepared using Cloudera Hive Interface.
+2) Uber application data is uploaded on the Hive database.
+3) Several HiveQL queries are run to develop insights from the uploaded data.
+4) Hive queries are compared with SQL queries in terms of syntax, effeciency, and use cases.
+5) Use case of Hive queries, Cassandra, and SQL is clearly distinguished.

+**Real-world Applications:**  Some of the real world applications where Hive is used as a data warehousing solution are Walmart, Visa, OCBC Bank, Visa, etc. Hive is popular with its map reduce architecture and distributed systems.
+Real world implementation of Hive is facing competion from Impala and robust Spark distribution infrastructure.

+**Comparative Reflection:** Cassandra is more popular with real time updated databases like Uber, Lyft.
+Cassandra requires well designed schema to perform queries.
+However, the silver lining for Cassandra is it provides ACID properties.